-We’re all aware that car exhausts emit a wide range of gases and solid matter, which causes global warming, acid rain and is very harming to the environment and human health.
+We’re all aware that car exhausts emit a wide range of gases and solid matter, which causes global warming, acid rain and is very harmful to the environment and human health.
 It’s no wonder that some cities around the world are coming to the conclusion that they’d be better off with far fewer cars.

-Not only do emissions contribute to global warming, they also affect the air, soil and water quality.
+Not only do emissions contribute to global warming, they also affect the air, soil, and water quality.
 The emissions released often create smog, a condition in which pollution is trapped in an urban area and can contribute to significant health problems.
-Acid rain is created as a result of sulfur dioxide and nitrogen dioxide having mixed together with rainwater, which damages crops, forests and other vegetation and buildings.
-Furthermore, when a vehicle has an oil or fuel spillage, this seeps into the soil nearby and any discarded fuel and particulates from vehicle emissions can contaminate lakes, rivers and wetlands.
+Acid rain is created as a result of sulfur dioxide and nitrogen dioxide having mixed together with rainwater, which damages crops, forests, and other vegetation and buildings.
+Furthermore, when a vehicle has an oil or fuel spillage, this seeps into the soil nearby and any discarded fuel and particulates from vehicle emissions can contaminate lakes, rivers, and wetlands.

 So, now that we know the effects that car pollutants have on the environment, the question is, what can we do to help reduce this pollution?
 There are several ways that we can help to reduce the effects of pollutants on the environment.
-For example, if you’re living in an urban area, its often easier to take the train or a bus than it is to drive, which is a more environmentally friendly alternative to driving a car and a riding a bike or walking is obviously even better as this will reduce traffic congestions and decrease the need for more parking.
+For example, if you’re living in an urban area, its often easier to take the train or a bus than it is to drive, which is a more environmentally friendly alternative to driving a car, and riding a bike or walking is obviously even better as this will reduce traffic congestions and decrease the need for more parking.